qiboteam/qibo/README.md

 ### How to write a VQE?

 The VQE requires an ansatz function and a Hamiltonian object.
+There are examples of VQE optimization in `src/qibo/benchmarks`:
+- `vqe_benchmark.py`: a simple example with the XXZ model.
+- `adaptive_vqe_benchmark.py`: an adaptive example with the XXZ model.

 Here a simple example using the Heisenberg XXZ model:
 ```python
 import numpy as np